rodneymaiato/codingBlog/content/posts/rename-a-batch-of -image-files-in-numbered-sequence.md

 Use the `mv --no-clobber` command to rename files with the two variables that follow the `read` command.
 The `--no-clobber` flag ensures files don't get overridden.

 In my script, I use very descriptive names so that I know exactly what those variables are storing, `lineNumber` and `fName` (file name).
+And in step 1, earlier, I took in the `prefix` variable.

+All three variables are used in the `mv` command to perform the renaming of each file.

+## Conclusion

+Simple commands like `ls`, `cat`, and `mv` may seem limited on their own, but piping them into each other opens up a whole new world of possibilities.